mariemaee/mariemaee/README.md

 * 🌍  I'm based in Lima
 * 🖥️  See my portfolio at [mariemaee](http://aa)
 * ✉️  You can contact me at [pilarcanazacafernandez@gmail.com](mailto:pilarcanazacafernandez@gmail.com)
-* 🤝  I'm open to collaborate on projects where we can improve my skills

 ### Skills